Donations still being accepted!

 Some people have raised concerns about the possible association between playing on artificial turf.
 However, studies to date do not show an elevated health risk from playing on artificial turf fields.

 We believe Envirofill is a safe product for our athletes to play on.
-As this project progresses, we will continue to evaluate new artificial turf products as they become available and any health reports that are released, to ensure we are making decisions that minimize public concern and the possibility of risk to our athletes.
+We will continue to evaluate new artificial turf products as they become available and any health reports that are released, to ensure we make future decisions that minimize public concern and the possibility of risk to our athletes.

 Is there a significant cost difference between a natural grass field and an artificial turf field?